Judges and General Volunteers

 Senior Division: Graduate students, professionals with either a degree or 5 years of experience in the applicable science category.

 Any person knowledgeable in the sciences or teaching fields may volunteer as a judge at the elementary level.
-For the Junior and Senior levels we are looking for judges who have experience in specific fields of study that correspond to one of the Intel ISEF science project categories.
+For the Junior and Senior levels we are looking for judges who have experience in specific fields of study that correspond to one of the Regeneron ISEF science project categories.